BooMinSeong/SPOReasoning/README.md

 # Related Work
 ## Test-Time Computing

 Numerous efforts have been made to improve model performance through test-time computing methods.
-For example, DeepSeek-R1 [ref] was trained with reinforcement learning and a large number of examples, while [s1] demonstrated that strong performance can be achieved with only 1,000 curated examples extracted from Gemini-Flash-Thinking.
+For example, [Deepseek-R1](https://arxiv.org/abs/2501.12948)  was trained with reinforcement learning and a large number of examples, while [S1](https://arxiv.org/abs/2501.19393) demonstrated that strong performance can be achieved with only 1,000 curated examples extracted from Gemini-Flash-Thinking.
 Recursive introspection has shown that turn-based learning can further enhance a model's reasoning capabilities.
 Additionally, research on parallel test-time computing includes methods like Tree Search.
 These methods rely on external judgments, such as PRM or Majority Vote, and their upside is dependent on the PRM's performance.
 Therefore, this study aims to strengthen a model's reasoning capabilities by leveraging its internal knowledge to **learn parameter-based feedback in parallel**.

 ---

 ## RL Alignment

 The spectrum of offline RL methodologies ranges from implicit reward processing to explicit value modeling.
-Methods like DPO [ref] simplify the reinforcement learning problem by implicitly processing rewards through preferences.
-Process-supervised methods such as PURE and RRO [ref], and hierarchical methods like GLIDER, lie in between or combine multiple aspects, often requiring more structured reward signals like step-by-step rewards.
-OREO [ref] also learns a value function but does so within a maximum entropy RL framework.
+Methods like DPO simplify the reinforcement learning problem by implicitly processing rewards through preferences.
+Process-supervised methods such as [RRO](https://arxiv.org/abs/2505.20737), and hierarchical methods like GLIDER, lie in between or combine multiple aspects, often requiring more structured reward signals like step-by-step rewards.
 SPO, which inspires our work, similarly generalizes from multiple samples based on implicit reward signals, much like DPO.
 However, given that external reward models currently effectively increase performance in Test-Time Computing methodologies, this study proposes to replace this reward signal with an **external signal and utilize it for the inference model**.

 ---
 # Method